What Is Diaper Rash?

 - Change the type of diaper.
 If you use cloth, try disposables.
 Or try a different brand of disposable diaper.

-Call the Doctor When:
+When to Call the Doctor About Diaper Rash

 - Your baby has a fever or seems sluggish.